 By accepting aid and passing the Bell Trade Act, the Philippines according to Shalom (1980) became economically dependent on the US.
 Roxas focused on fighting against the communist rebel groups in the countryside.
 The Bell Trade Act's controversial provisions and concerns about economic dependency on the US fueled opposition and discontent.
-These sentiments were instrumental in the rise of communist insurgency, particularly among groups like the Hukbalahap or Hukbo ng Bayan Laban sa Hapon (translated in English as People's Army Against the Japanese), a group of peasants and farmers who fought against the Japanese during World War II which had previously resisted Japanese occupation during the war.
+These sentiments were instrumental in the rise of communist insurgency, particularly among groups like theHukbalahap (or Huk, Filipino acronym for Hukbo ng Bayan Laban sa Hapon, translated in English as "People's Anti-Japanese Army"), a group of peasants and farmers who fought against the Japanese during World War II (Encyclopedia Britannica) which had previously resisted Japanese occupation during the war.